-- 1. From Setup, enter Salesforce1 Notifications in the Quick Find box, then select Salesforce1 Notifications. - 2.
-If they're not already selected, select both Enable in-app notifications and Enable push notifications. - 3.
+- From Setup, enter Salesforce1 Notifications in the Quick Find box, then select Salesforce1 Notifications. - If they're not already selected, select both Enable in-app notifications and Enable push notifications - 3.
+If you're authorized to do so for your company, select Include full content in push notifications. - 4.
 Click Save. - Note: Enabling in-app notifications is an all-or-nothing process.
 Either they're on for everyone, or off for everyone.
 Mobile users can't customize, enable, or disable in-app notifications for themselves.